 The biggest value-add for the Delta SkyMiles Platinum card is the companion certificate you get every year you renew it, starting in your second year with the card.
 This is good for one Main Cabin roundtrip ticket to destinations throughout the U.S. (including Hawaii, Alaska, the U.S. Virgin Islands and Puerto Rico) as well as many destinations in Mexico, the Caribbean, and Central America.
 That’s a great perk for a mid-tier travel rewards card and one that can easily help justify the card's $350 annual fee (see rates & fees).

-You'll also get up to a $120 annual rideshare credit (doled out in $10 monthly installments) to pay for a ride with Uber, Lyft, Curb, Revel, or Alto, an up to $120 annual Resy credit (doled out in $10 monthly installments), up to $150 in Delta Stays credit, and $100 credit to cover the cost of Global Entry or TSA PreCheck once every four years.
+You'll also get up to a $120 annual rideshare credit (doled out in $10 monthly installments) to pay for a ride with Uber, Lyft, Curb, Revel, or Alto, an up to $120 annual Resy credit (doled out in $10 monthly installments), up to $150 in Delta Stays credit, and up to $120 credit to cover the cost of Global Entry or TSA PreCheck once every four years.
 And of course, it comes with all the usual card perks you get from the other Delta cards, like free baggage, priority boarding, discounted award tickets, and more.

 Delta SkyMiles platinum american express card in a wallet